 We know how administrators love free tools that make their life easier.
 Here are 20 of the best free tools for monitoring devices, services, ports or protocols and analyzing traffic on your network.
-Even if you may have heard of some of these tools before, we’re sure you’ll find a gem or two amongst this list – and if you know of any others, leave us a comment below!
+Even if you may have heard of some of these tools before, we’re sure you’ll find a gem or two amongst this list.

 Microsoft Network Monitor is a packet analyzer that allows you to capture, view and analyze network traffic.
 This tool is handy for troubleshooting network problems and applications on the network.
 Main features include support for over 300 public and Microsoft proprietary protocols, simultaneous capture sessions, a Wireless Monitor Mode and sniffing of promiscuous mode traffic, amongst others.